Malachyiii/snowcast_package/README.md

         wind direction in degrees, minimum temperature, maximum temperature, and wind velocity.

-    '''
 ## stitch_aso

-This function takes the dataframe we have created, and stitches it back together into an image and a 1 channel numpy array of predictions.
+This function takes the dataframe created by `chop_aso`, and stitches it back together into an image and a 1 channel numpy array of predictions.
 It is very important that the order of the dataframe not be changed, as it depends on math rather than geometries to work.
-All points not inside the shape in question should be coded as numpy nan's.
-Any changes made in chop_aso to account for resolution differences **must also be made here**
+A reference .tiff (which can be the same one used in `chop_aso`) must be provided to conform the image to the correct shape.
+All points not inside the shape in the reference .tiff should be coded as numpy nan's.
+Any changes made in `chop_aso` to account for resolution differences **must also be made here**

 `stitch_aso(reference, df, date):`
-    '''

     Parameters